Elementary School (K-5)

 The Riverside Grades 2 and 3 program encourages students to discover strengths within themselves and each other and to take those strengths and utilize them to assist in becoming the best learners that they and their friends can be.
 While large group teaching is sometimes used, each child is viewed as an individual, and thus has their own set of expectations, sometimes at grade level and sometimes far beyond.

-In the second-third grade classroom all areas of Language Arts are addressed and integrated throughout the curriculum to help students improve their reading, writing, listening and speaking skills.
+In the second and third grade classrooms all areas of Language Arts are addressed and integrated throughout the curriculum to help students improve their reading, writing, listening and speaking skills.
 Students’ abilities are of broad range in each of these areas, but every child brings their unique strengths forth to share with the group providing a rich environment and allowing each to shine in their own way, and in turn, earning the respect of their classmates.

 The Mathematics program in the two-three classroom is a comprehensive system of mathematics instruction which includes multiple instructional approaches allowing for differentiation.
-The second and third graders use Houghton Mifflin Harcourt "Go Math" a curriculum that aligns with the Common Core Standards for Mathematics.
+The second and third graders use "Eureka Math" a curriculum that aligns with the Common Core Standards for Mathematics.